 Where to stay in Cartagena: Best areas and hotels

 If you've reached this point, you're probably wondering where to stay in Cartagena de Indias.
 Well, you've come to the right place!
-Below, I'll guide you through which neighborhoods in the city are the most suitable for accommodation based on individual needs.
-Additionally, I'll provide recommendations for various accommodations in each area to cater to different budgets.
+Below, I'll guide you through the neighborhoods in the city are the most suitable for accommodation based on individual needs.
+Additionally, I'll provide recommendations for different places to stay in each area, catering to a range of budgets.

 No matter where you choose to stay, I assure you that you will thoroughly enjoy your time in Cartagena de Indias.
 This Colombian city boasts extraordinary beauty.
-Its charming, historic streets and friendly locals create a unique atmosphere that you'll never want to escape.
-I'm confident it will become one of your favorite places during your journey in Colombia.
+Its charming, historic streets and friendly locals create a unique atmosphere that you'll never want to leave.
+I'm confident it will become one of your favorite places during your trip to Colombia.

 Towards the end of this article, you will find a map where I've marked the areas where I recommend staying, must-see places in the city, and recommended hotels.